Search Seton Hill

 AP credits are not accepted for any PA Program prerequisite courses.
 All prerequisite courses must be completed at an accredited institution with a grade of C or higher.

-B.S./M.S. students may transfer AP or dual-enrollment credits toward undergraduate degree requirements, but not toward PA-specific prerequisites.
+However, undergraduate (BS/MS) applicants may be able to transfer AP or dual-enrollment credits toward other undergraduate degree requirements, but not toward PA-specific prerequisites.

 The GRE is not required.
 Seton Hill uses a holistic review process that evaluates academic performance, healthcare experience, and readiness for the program rather than standardized test scores.

-However, students may transfer to Seton Hill in another major while preparing for the graduate phase.
+However, undergraduate students may transfer into Seton Hill in another major before applying to the MS Program.

 No preference is given to current Seton Hill students or alumni.
 All applicants are evaluated equally.